 If you let out property in England or Wales, your Energy Performance Certificate (EPC) rating is no longer a box-ticking exercise – it affects whether you can legally rent, the tenants you attract, and how future-proof your portfolio is.

-This guide explains the current EPC rules for landlords, what’s proposed for 2030 and beyond, when exemptions apply, and the practical steps you can take now to stay on the right side of regulation.
+This guide explains the current EPC rules for landlords, the confirmed EPC C requirement for 2030, when exemptions apply, and the practical steps you can take now to stay on the right side of regulation.

 To see where your own properties stand, start by using our free EPC checker and looking up each address.